KPI-FICT-IP32/Blog/_posts/kpi/s06_networks/2016-03-24-networks-lecture-05.markdown

 ### IMAP
 This one is used to receive emails.
 This protocol is newer than POP3.
+IMAP loads only mail headers.
+And concrette message will be loaded as requested.

 ### POP3
-This one is used to receive emails
+This one is used to receive emails.
+It loads whole email messages at once.

 ### SMTP
-This protocol is used to send email
+This protocol is used to send email.